anmoljamespilley/G1B4_DSA_GradedProject2/README.md

 Your friend is a chief architect, who is working on building a skyscraper, in Mumbai.
 The construction is in such a way that the floors will be constructed in other factories and they will be assembled.
 All the sizes will be distinct.
 The skyscraper needs to be constructed in N days with the following conditions :

-⦁ Every day a floor is constructed in a separate factory of distinct size.
+⦁ Every day a floor is constructed in a separate factory of distinct size.<br>
-⦁ The floor with the larger size must be placed at the bottom of the building.
+⦁ The floor with the larger size must be placed at the bottom of the building.<br>
-⦁ The floor with the smaller size must be placed at the top of the building.
+⦁ The floor with the smaller size must be placed at the top of the building.<br>

 Note: A floor cannot be assembled in the building until all floors larger in size are placed.
 As a friend he wants you to build a small program that will help him analyze the construction process, to avoid manual work and errors.